Sequential Randomization Tests Using e-values: Applications for trial monitoring

-Thus rejecting when wealth ever exceeds $1/\alpha$ controls Type I error at level $\alpha$, regardless of when or why monitoring stops. \end{corollary}

-\section{Simulation Studies}
+The binary case is the simplest concrete instance of the unified validity argument.
+Here the hidden label is the current treatment assignment, $A_i=T_i$, and the null probability is $\pi_i=p$.
+Under the null, outcome and treatment are independent, so after observing $Y_i$ and all prior data, the current treatment assignment still has probability $P(T_i=1)=p$.
+For any predictable wager $\lambda_i$,

+Thus $(W_i)$ is a nonnegative martingale under the null, and Ville's inequality gives anytime-valid Type I error control when rejecting at threshold $1/\alpha$.

+\subsection{Simulation studies}

-We evaluated operating characteristics or e-RT by simulation.
-For each scenario, we calculated the sample size required for a chi-square test to achieve the target power at $\alpha = 0.05$, then ran 5,000 simulated trials at that sample size.
+We evaluated operating characteristics of e-RTb by simulation.
+For each scenario, we calculated the sample size required for a chi-square test to achieve the target power at $\alpha = 0.05$, then ran 5{,}000 simulated trials at that sample size.
 We used burn-in = 50 patients and ramp = 100 patients.
 Control arm event rate was 40\% in all scenarios.

-\subsection{Results}
+\subsubsection{Results}

 Table~\ref{tab:simulations} presents Type I error and power for trials designed to detect 5\% or 10\% absolute risk reductions (ARR) with 80\% or 90\% power.